stephengaito/documentArchive/features/architecture/authentication/Readme.md

 seems to be from the list of developers.
 Check the version numbers.

  * [intridea/oauth2](https://github.com/intridea/oauth2) is a more
-recent implementation of OAuth v2.0 along the lines of FaceBook's implementation.
+recent implementation of OAuth v2.0 along the lines of Facebook's implementation.
 Seems to implement ONLY Bearer access_tokens

  * [nov/rack-oauth2](http://github.com/nov/rack-oauth2) implements both